huangtao00/MeYouBlog/app/readme.md

 ### What's more

-If you find a bug or want to add a new feature, just issue me.
+feel free to use this blog, do whatever you want. if you have any questions, let me known.

 Want to contribute?
-Please fork OctBlog and pull request to me.
+Please fork MeYouBlog and pull request to me.

-I'm not good at frontend development, so I used a free bootstrap blog theme.
-If you can redesign the blog theme and admin interface, I'll appriciate your work very much!